Making a Pull Request

 When you file a pull request, all you’re doing is requesting that another developer (e.g., the project maintainer) pulls a branch from your repository into their repository.
 This means that you need to provide 4 pieces of information to file a pull request: the source repository, the source branch, the destination repository, and the destination branch.

 Many of these values will be set to a sensible default by Bitbucket.
 However, depending on your collaboration workflow, your team may need to specify different values.
-The above diagram shows a pull request that asks to merge a feature branch into the official master branch, but there are many other ways to use pull requests.
+The above diagram shows a pull request that asks to merge a feature branch into the official main branch, but there are many other ways to use pull requests.

 How it works